michellab/Stapline/README.md

-# stapline
-# version 0.1
+# Stapline
-# Pipeline for the setup of REMD simulation (and analysis ... to come...) of stapled peptides
+### A Pipeline for the parameterisation of stapled peptide residues